ErpNetDocs/tech/modules/logistics/wms/how-to/setup-warehouse/warehouse-policies.md

 Warehouse policies is a hierarchical system for applying policies to warehouse operations.

-# Policy kind
+The most important properties that any policy has are policy kind and value.
+Policy kinds are predifined system types, which specify the usage of the policy.
+Different policy kinds have different effect on the system.
+Some kinds manage certain restrictions during the operations execution of operations, others affect the WMS Worker app's interface, while others store important values that are used by the calculation algorithms.

+Warehouse policies can be set up for different warehouses, zones or even product groups, depening on the meaning of the kind of the particular policy.
+We can also specify if one policy is more important than another policy of the same kind, which compliments the hierarchical structure of the policies and allows flexibility.

+# Available policy kinds
-Warehouse policies have diferent kinds/types which specify what the actual action of the policy is.
+Policy kinds specify what the actual action of the policy is.

 The list of the policy kinds is system predifined.